connervieira/Assassin/CONFIGURATION.md

         - A small loaded radius might pose an issue if you drive extremely far in a single session without restarting Assassin, since you'll reach the end of the loaded area.
 - `traffic_camera_speed_check`
     - This configuration value determines whether or not Assassin will attempt to check the current speed against nearby speed enforcement cameras to inform the driver when they are at risk of getting a ticket.
     - Note that traffic enforcement camera speed checks are not always possible, since not all cameras in the database have speed limit information embedded.
+In this case, Assassin will ignore speed limits and alert normally.
 - `drone_alerts`
     - Drone alerts are Assassin's system for detector drone aircraft, speed cameras, and other autonomous wireless threats.
     - This setting has the following sub-values for configuration:
         - `enabled` toggles the entire drone detection system on and off.
-        - `save_detected_hazards` determines whether or not Assassin will save the drone hazards it detects to a local file for later analysis.
+        - `save_detected_hazards` determines whether or not Assassin will save the radio devices it deems to be hazards to a local file for later analysis.
         - `save_detected_devices` determines whether or not Assassin will save the all radio devices it detects to a local file for later analysis.
+            - Be warned that this file can become extremely large in just a few minutes, especially if you happen to be in an area with a lot of radio traffic.
         - `monitoring_device` determines the wireless device that Assassin will attempt to use to run wireless network analysis.
         - `monitoring_mode` determines whether Assassin will attempt to automatically setup wireless monitoring, or prompt the user to manually start it.
 Due to permissions, it's extremely common for automatic starting to fail, so manual is recommended for most situations.
             - This setting can only be set to "manual" or "automatic"